4poundsplumswashed, cut in half and pitted (or amount needed to equal 8 cups of food-processed chopped plums)

 For a smooth sauce, puree with an immersion blender right in the pot (optional if you'd like a chunkier sauce, though it helps speed the cooking time) and continue cooking for another hour, or until the sauce reaches the desired thickness.

 Ladle sauce into hot jars, leaving 1/4-inch headspace.
 Attach lids and rings.
 Process 20 minutes in a boiling-water canner.
+Turn off heat, remove lid and let jars sit in canner to cool for 5 minutes.
 Remove to a cloth to cool completely.

-Test lids, label jars, and use within a year to 18 months.
+Test lids, label jars, store and use within a year to 18 months.

-This recipe was adapted from one in the Ball Blue Book of Preserving, keeping the safe canning ratio by decreasing the sugar and omitting two fresh ingredients so I could add another teaspoon of fresh garlic.
-I also changed some of the dry ingredients which doesn't affect acidity.
+This recipe was adapted from one in the Ball Blue Book of Preserving, I decreased the sugar a bit and kept the safe canning ratio by omitting two fresh ingredients (fresh chili peppers for dry flakes and fresh ginger for dry) so I could add another teaspoon of fresh garlic.
+I also changed/added other dry ingredients which doesn't affect acidity to create a product close to the Asian plum sauces I like.